probmods/dippl/chapters/hmm.md

 # Decomposing and interleaving factors

 We now explore different ways to optimize inference in the above models.
-First we decompose the factor and push the pieces earlier in the computation.
-This gives us a better, more incremental particle filter and better enumeration sequence.
+First, we decompose the factor and push the pieces earlier in the computation.
+This gives us a better, more incremental particle filter and a better enumeration sequence.

 First, notice that adding `factor(s); factor(-s);` anywhere in the program is equivalent to adding `factor(s-s)` which is `factor(0)`, which has no effect on the final distribution of the program.
 So we can insert these "intermediate factors" wherever we want: